-Many interacting dia$pars form the nodes of the global meta-structure for the Internet of Enterprises, simultaneously performing the functional local knots of global value chains.
+Many interacting dia$pars form the nodes of the global meta-structure for the Internet of Systems, simultaneously performing the functional local knots of global value chains.

 Being in some way an analogue to the Internet of Humans, Cyberspace differs from the latter just as much as dia$par differs from a person.